lecheryofc/Felipe-Lima-Rcoha/README.md

+## Olá!
+Eu sou o Felipe Lima

-- 💻  i'm currently working on concierge iam moment
+💻 I'm currently working in concierge in moment
-- 👨‍💻  i'm currently learnig html e css
+- 👨‍💻 I am currently learning html and css then jump to database and sql
-- 👥 i'm looking to collaborate on html, css e javascript
+- 👥 I'm looking
-- 📒  i'm looking for help with front-end
-- 🖥  In search of an internship
+- 🖥 Looking for an internship
+- 📧 Felipe.lima.rocha@hotmail.com
+- 🚶 He/His pronouns